 The interior of the restaurant has a “street feel”, even though we were dining inside, they tried to make it so the space is continuous towards the outside area by placing street lamps on top of us and wooden bench seats through out the restaurant.
-Reminds me of Vegas.
+Reminds me of Omnia in Vegas.
 The service was above average and the waiters were fairly attentive.
 Our waitress for the table never failed to refill our water through out the whole duration.
 However when we question her about certain dishes on the menu, her excuse of not knowing more would be she missed the tasting session or she hasn’t tried it before.
 Which I thought was slightly under-trained.

 The menu contains a mixture of sharing plates, entrees and mains.
 This menu has recently made it into Adelaide news because of the food disparity.
 On the same menu you can have a 50 grams of caviar costing AUD$400 or a beef burger costing only AUD$20.
 York and I decided to order 5 small dishes to share to try out Sean’s cooking.